andreasmhallberg/readingnotes/README.md

 Material in square brackets are my comments.

-Lists and tables are sometimes quoted in markdown format.
+Lists and tables are sometimes quoted in markdown.

 Subheadings (`##` in markdown) are occasionally used on long notes to improve readability, typically reflecting chapters in book-length sources.